Setup SAP Task Center with SAP S/4HANA Cloud

 - If all goes well, you will see OpenID Connect trust established between BTP subaccount and IAS tenant.

 - Access your IAS tenant and review the trust setup.
-Notice the trust is setup using E-Mail as the Subject Name Identifier.
+Notice that the default trust is setup using E-Mail as the Subject Name Identifier.
+You will need to switch the identifier from E-Mail to Global User ID.

-- Click on Assertion Attributes and confirm that the User UUID field is included in the assertion attribute.
-This field is present by default when using the automatic trust option to setup trust between BTP and IAS.
-Notice that the “groups” attribute is also included and we can use this to dynamically assign roles to the user in our BTP subaccount.
+- Click on Assertion Attributes and notice that the “groups” attribute is also included and we can use this to dynamically assign roles to the user in our BTP subaccount.

-For Task Center to work correctly the User UUID field is used to uniquely identity the users in the source system(S/4HANA Cloud in my case).
-This field must exist in the user profile of S/4HANA Cloud instance and match the User UUID field in IAS.
-The User UUID field in IAS maps to the Global User ID field in S/4HANA Cloud.
+For Task Center to work correctly the Global User ID field is used to uniquely identity the users in the source system(S/4HANA Cloud in my case).
+This field must exist in the user profile of S/4HANA Cloud instance and match the Global User ID field in IAS.
+The Global User ID field (formerly User UUID) in IAS maps to the Global User ID field in S/4HANA Cloud.

 Is the Global User ID blank in your S/4 system?